-The P2181 diagnostic trouble code (DTC) isn’t common, with many manufacturers not listing it at all.
-It’s most prevalent with Chrysler models, showing that there’s an issue with the cooling system performance.
+The P2181 diagnostic trouble code indicates that there’s an issue with the cooling system performance.
 Sadly, there’s no specific part that is highlighted with this fault.
+This code isn’t common, with many manufacturers not listing it at all.
+It’s most prevalent with Chrysler models.

 P2181 sets in the computer when the radiator coolant is either too cold or too hot.
 This temperature is detected by the Powertrain Control Module (PCM) and an alert is set if it is beyond the normal parameters.

 Depending on what is failing in the cooling system, there could be a variety of symptoms that occur.
 Either way, you’re likely to see some strange readings of the engine temperature gauge and the warning light may also come on.